cmdBlack/datasorter/README.md

 # datasorter
-Python script for sorting data using pandas
+Python script for downloading data from server, sorting data using pandas, plotting using matplotlib, and sending it through email